cmcoffee/go-snuglib/README.md

 --
     import "snughub.org/go/eflag"

-Package 'snugo/eflag' is a wrapper around Go's standard flag, it provides enhancments for: Adding Header's and Footer's to Usage.
+Package 'eflag' is a wrapper around Go's standard flag, it provides enhancments for: Adding Header's and Footer's to Usage.
 Adding Aliases to flags.
 (ie.. -d, --debug) Enhances formatting for flag usage.
 Aside from that everything else is standard from the flag library.